salliesylvaine/new-jbook/packages/cli/README.md

 ### `jsnotebook-377 serve <filename> --port <number>`

-This will run the app with a custom filename of your choosing and a custom port number of your choosing.\
+This will run the app with a custom filename and/or custom port number of your choosing.\
-Open [http://localhost:<number>](http://localhost:<number>) to view it in your browser.

 Both the filename and port numbers are optional, so if you leave either blank, the app will run with the default filename of `notebook.js` and the default port number of `4005`.

 ## How to use JSNotebook-377